 5. Pumpkin Planter for Halloween Decorations

 This planter had me in mind when it was created.
 This is my favorite part about Halloween.
-I love all of the pumpkins and all of the neat ways they can be transformed.
+I love all of the pumpkins and the neat ways they can be transformed.

 6. DIY Witch’s Hat Door Hanging